-When you've been in the business for years and you've developed an image as a powerful and successful independent consultant, you can become complacent.
-Complacency is your worst enemy.
-New and young consultants are emerging and can potentially take your business away from you.
+When you've been in the business for years and you've developed an image as a powerful and successful independent consultant, it's easy to become complacent.
 Understandably, you appreciate your current clients, you feel comfortable working with them and you feel secure.
-The only thing that remains is that "What if" question; "What if they go out of business?", "What if they find a consultant that charges less?", etc.
+But things can change in a minute; clients can go out of business, have a change of leadership, or simply decide to try something "new."

 It's important to always keep your businesses' door open for new opportunities.
 Use the actionable tactics below to up your networking game and attract new clients.
 While the tips are geared towards established consultants, they're useful learning tools for new ICs just starting out, as well.